 Why Is Finding the Opposite Not Straightforward?

-- If considering a role or position, the opposite could be retirement or unemployment.
+If a role or post, the corresponding might be retirement or unemployment.

-In the world of language, there is no one-size-fits-all antonym.
-That’s why I’ll give you multiple perspectives and options to match your needs.
+In language, there just isn’t a one-size-fits-all antonym.
+That’s why I will provide you with several perspectives and options to suit your needs.

 The Most Common Opposites of “Office”: A Detailed Breakdown